cloudfoundry-community/web-config-transform-buildpack/README.md

 #### Special Behavior for appSettings and connectionStrings
-This buildpack makes it possible to externalize appSettings and connectionString values in your Web.config without using tokenized values.
+This buildpack makes it possible to externalize appSettings and connectionString values in your web.config without using tokenized values.
 In this case simply include the values in your yaml config files on your Github repository (`{YOUR-APP}.production.yml`, `YOUR-APP}.development.yml`, etc.

 sampleapp-Development.yaml
 ```yaml